P-p-H-d/mlib/README.md

 It uses the C11 threads.h if possible.
-If the C11 implementation does not respect the C standard (i.e. the compiler targets C11 mode the  \_\_STDC\_NO\_THREADS\_\_ macro is not defined but the header threads.h is not available or not working), then the user shall define manually the M\_USE\_THREAD\_BACKEND
+If the C11 implementation does not respect the C standard (i.e. the compiler targets C11 mode, the  \_\_STDC\_NO\_THREADS\_\_ macro is not defined but the header threads.h is not available or not working), then the user shall define manually the M\_USE\_THREAD\_BACKEND